-Builds for other targets will be made available as soon as support for them is added in the build script, which is an ongoing process.
+Builds for OS X will be made available as soon as support for it is added in the build script, which is an ongoing process.
 Please note that the above linux builds are not headless, and will require running under

 If you need versions older than